thoughtspot/thoughtspot.github.io/_spotiq/overview.md

 ## Prerequisites

-Before you begin, make sure you can login into ThoughtSpot application.
+Before you begin, make sure you can sign in to the ThoughtSpot application.
 To complete this tutorial, you need the ability to log into ThoughtSpot and the ability to upload a CSV file.
 You also need the ability to use the SpotIQ application.
 These features require that your user account must have the following privileges: